Emergency loans: What they are and how to get one

 When you apply for an emergency loan, you’ll typically follow these general steps:

-4. Gather the required documentation and apply for the loan, if you decide it’s your best option.
+Gather the required documentation and complete the loan application, if you decide it’s your best option.
 The application process usually requires identification, proof of income and personal information such as your address.
 From there, you could receive loan approval anywhere from a few minutes to a day or two.

 Emergency loan alternatives